-- ii) Upon further analysis, the Company determined that certain sales transactions included amounts billed for services to be provided over a fixed period of time.
-In accordance with the Company's accounting policies and IFRS 15, the Company established a contract liability of \$180,316 of which the current portion is \$58,301.
+- i) An elimination of certain amounts payable for \$51,399 as a result of a lack of communication with the creditor for an extended period of time; - Upon further analysis, the Company determined that certain sales transactions included amounts billed for services to be provided over a fixed period of time.
+In accordance with the Company's accounting policies and IFRS 15, the Company established a contract liability of \$180,316 of which the current portion was \$58,301.
 These amounts are reflected in the interim condensed consolidated financial statements of financial position at June 30, 2018 in Contract Liability; - iii) At June 30, 2018 the Company determined that it had over-accrued the amount provided for acquisition and integration expenses related to the Group Mobile transaction.
 The provision was reduced by \$73,250.